gjerse/metis-docs/source/data_overview/data_overview.rst

 .. note::
-    When using the Metis Python Tools, the specific **DESCRIPTOR** is handled internally by functions.
+    Further information on the Metis FITS files structure and processing concepts can be found in the Metis Website: `Metis Data Products <https://metis.oato.inaf.it/data-products/>`__ .